-The Orlando main campus has a learning site location in Orlando, Florida.
+The Orlando main campus has a satellite location for HVAC and electrical trade classes in Orlando, Florida.
 This facility includes multi-purpose classrooms, academic and administrative office space.
 The trades labs provide settings where students can learn electrical, air conditioning, and heating.
 The average student to faculty ratio for didactic courses is 24:1.
 The average student to faculty ratio for lab courses is 18:1.
 All admissions/ enrollment activities and student services are provided at the main campus for students; therefore, this site has minimal administrative staff with limited administrative responsibilities.
 Personal computers and printers are available for student use.
-STC Orlando Learning Site is located at 1801 Florida Mall Avenue, Orlando, FL 32809.
-The telephone number for the learning site location is (407) 438-6000.
+The Orlando Satellite Location (HVAC and Electrical Trade Classes) is located at 1801 Florida Mall Avenue, Orlando, FL 32809.
+The telephone number for this satellite location is (407) 438-6000.